 8. Wieliczka Salt Mine

-The world-famous Wieliczka Salt Mine is only half an hour away from Krakow (post coming up).
+The world-famous Wieliczka Salt Mine is only half an hour away from Krakow (post

 It’s all salt!